vineshgvk/PII-Data/README.md

 ## 1. Downloading Data
 In the initial phase, the dataset is fetched and extracted into the designated data folder using the following modules:

-- **data_download.py**: This script ensures downloading and extracting the dataset `train.json` from Google Cloud bucket into the `dags/processed` location in your folder structure.
+- **data_slicing_batches_task.py**: This script ensures downloading and extracting the dataset `train.json` from Google Cloud bucket into the `dags/processed` location in your folder structure.After extracting the data, we proceed with data slicing.

 ## 2. Anomaly Detection
 Prior to moving to inference data and model training, it is very important to detect any anomalies present in the data.
 The script `anomalyDetect.py` performs anomaly detection and verifies data integrity and quality in `train.json` from GCP.

-- **anomalyDetect.py**: Specifically, this script performs several key checks like text length validation, sample size check, data type validation, token length check, trailing whitespace check, and label validation on the `train.json` file loaded from GCP bucket.
+- **anomalyDetect.py**: Specifically, this script performs several key checks like text length validation, sample size check, data type validation, token length check, trailing whitespace check, and label validation on the `train.json` file loaded from GCP bucket.Alerts will be sent when Anomaly’s are detected.

 ## 3. Cleaning Data
 Data quality is extremely important in machine learning for reliable results.
 Hence, we conduct exploratory data analysis to ensure high-quality data, which is essential for effective model training and decision-making.